 Hmm.
 Field test.

-Well, the one guy was wearing a Suit Supply suit.
-I could tell immediately by the on-trend light navy fabric and the shape of the lapels – oversized but in a high-fashion way, not an old-fashioned way.
+Well, the one guy was wearing a low-end Suit Supply suit.
+I could tell immediately by the trendy light navy fabric and the faux Italian shape of the lapels – oversized but in a high-fashion way, not an old-fashioned way.
 He was in his mid-twenties and was hip to the blog game, but wasn’t spending big money on Italian suits.
 The other guy was slightly older and wearing a slightly more conservative suit.
 The dark pinstripe fabric was a little too rich and sheen-y for Brooks Brothers, and it looked more Italian than British.
 My guess was Canali.
 It was Brioni – which kind of surprised me.
 Pretty close though, all things considered.

 So that conversation got me thinking.
 What are the quality hallmarks of a fine suit?
 Are they noticeable to the average person?
 Do they matter?
 To who?

 Before proceeding – this piece is not meant to talk down on cheap suits.
 In fact, I own a couple very cheap suits (one from Uniqlo and one from Macy’s INC).
 I think a cheap suit is perfect for a trendier piece that you won’t get much use out of.
 For example, I scored this white linen suit for less than $100 on clearance.
 With the proper alterations, it looks like a much finer suit.
 As we’ve said a million times, it’s not so much about what you’re wearing, but about how you’re wearing it.

 With all that said, this is a quick piece on about easy ways to spot a cheap suit.

 Do the buttons look cheap, flimsy, and painted?
 They probably are.
 They’re also very breakable.
 Good news it, it’s easy to upgrade them to genuine horn.